Rakesh9100/CalcDiverse/Calculators/Typing-Speed-Calculator/Readme.md

 ## Description :-

-A typing speed calculator that calculates the speed with one can type in two units: <br/>
+A typing speed calculator that calculates the typing speed in two different units: <br/>
 i) words/sec and <br/>
 ii) characters/sec